 |ZENATON_APP_ID||-||Your application id - to listen only workflows started by your application (refer to Zenaton API section);|

 |ZENATON_API_TOKEN||-||your API token - to prove you have rights to access above application (refer to Zenaton API section);|

 |ZENATON_APP_ENV||-||your Zenaton environment - to distinguish workflows launched in production from workflows launched during development - typically "production", "staging", "dev" or your first name).|

 |ZENATON_CONCURRENT_MAX||10||Maximum number of tasks that the Agent can execute concurrently|

-The Zenaton Agent will load your boot file before executing required tasks.
-This boot file should typically import all your workflow definitions. (see the examples-go repository on Github.)
+Zenaton Agent will load your boot file before executing required tasks.
+This boot file should typically require all your workflow definitions. (see the examples-node repository on Github.)